nfoert/nfoert/README.md

 Main project on GitHub: Jade

 Jade is an virtual assistant for desktop.
-Not currently purchaseable.
+I'm still working on it!
+I'm currently building a launcher.